The Mechanic - A fable in six parts: Part Two

 "We better watch it or he'll be after our job next!"
 The mechanics congratulated each other on their excellent humor while the drone watched his foot being disassembled: small screwdriver, larger screwdriver, hyperstereoscope to look inside and see whether the damage warranted further disassembly.

 "I don't think we need to replace the pad.
-Take this cover and bang it back into shape."
+Yo, take this cover and bang it back into shape."
 The mechanic removed the drone's skin and handed it to Yo.
 "Now," he said to the drone, "let's see what's going on inside your head, eh?"
 He slid the probe end of the scope through the drone's terminal port.
-It tickled where it brushed against certain sensors, but the drone knew he shouldn't twitch.
+It tickled where brushing against certain sensors, but the drone knew he shouldn't twitch.